mathjax/MathJax-docs/tex.rst

 will load the `autobold` TeX extension in addition to those already included in the ``TeX-AMS_HTML`` configuration file.

-You can also load these extensions from within a math expresion using the non-standard ``\require{extension}`` macro.
+You can also load these extensions from within a math expression using the non-standard ``\require{extension}`` macro.
 For example

 .. code-block:: latex